awisse/Ardymo/Ardymo/test/README.md

 # Description

-Unit tests for the Vec class, the rotate function and the intersections.
+Unit tests for

+1. The methods of the Vec class,

+2. the rotate function in rotate.h,

+3. the intersections in intersection.h,

+4. the distance in intersection.h and

+5. the collisions in intersection.h.

+The graphical representation of the test cases is in *intersections.odg* and *collisions.odg*.